 Injured in an automobile accident and need treatment?
 We will take care of you.
 Please call ahead and have proper documentation in order for verification with the insurance company.

-We do accept Personal Injury Protection (PIP), however we no longer accept Labor & Industries – WA (L&I).
+We do accept Personal Injury Protection (PIP) and First Choice at this time, however we no longer accept Labor & Industries – WA (L&I) or other insurance carriers.

 Some insurance plans even allow their members to seek treatment from providers who are out-of-network.
 Unfortunately, I am unable to accept any insurance plans under Regence or GroupHealth at this time.